ChirpBox provides two sets of permissions: User and Administrator.

 1) measure the link quality and 2) obtain the topology to make sure all the nodes are connected.

-3) Post (disseminate) the firmware under test (the .bin file generated previously) to the target nodes.
+3) Post (disseminate) the firmware under test (the .bin

 Then, 4) start the experiment.